CityofToronto/bdit_data-sources/volumes/miovision/api/readme.md

 ### `data_checks` TaskGroup
 This task group runs various red-card data-checks on Miovision aggregate tables for the current data interval using [`SQLCheckOperatorWithReturnValue`](../../../dags/custom_operators.py).
 These tasks are not affected by the optional intersection DAG-level param.
+- `wait_for_weather` delays the downstream data check by a few hours until the historical weather is available to add context.
 - `check_row_count` checks the sum of `volume` in `volumes_15min_mvt`, equivalent to the row count of `volumes` table using [this](../../../dags/sql/select-row_count_lookback.sql) generic sql.
 - `check_distinct_classification_uid` checks the count of distinct values in `classification_uid` column using [this](../../../dags/sql/select-sensor_id_count_lookback.sql) generic sql.
 <!-- miovision_pull_doc_md -->